everest-engineering/lhotse/README.md

 `./gradlew tasks`

-To run the OWASP dependency check plugin
+To run the OWASP dependency check plugin, which will generate a report at `build/reports/dependency-check-report.html`:

 `./gradlew dependencyCheckAggregate`

-Report location `build/reports/dependency-check-report.html`

-To run the dependencies license plugin
+To run the dependencies license plugin, which will generate a report at `build/reports/dependency-license/index.html`:

 `./gradlew generateLicenseReport`

-Report location `build/reports/dependency-license/index.html`

 ## Semantic versioning
 [Semantic versioning](https://semver.org/) is automatically applied using git tags.
 Simply create a tag of, say, `1.2.0`